 When doing your mock lesson, establish procedures and rules with the students before you get into the heart of the lesson.

-I’m sure the hiring committee wants to see how well you handle classroom management too.
+Besides, the hiring committee most likely wants to see how well you handle classroom management.

-How will you get students’ attention?
-How will you handle a student who gets off-task?
+How will you call students’ attention and handle those who are off-task?

 Before starting your lesson…

 - Do a very brief icebreaker.